habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

 Notice some of the steps collect information about the image into files in the /tmp directory.
-This information will be necessary when registering the image with Wakame-vdc.
+This information will be necessary when registering the machine image with Wakame-vdc.

-#### Step 5: Register this image file with Wakame-vdc
+#### Step 5: Register this machine image file with Wakame-vdc

-First, move the new image to Wakame-vdc's directory for keeping images.
-(If the image was created by the above steps, the image might already be there.)
+First, move the new machine image to Wakame-vdc's directory for keeping images.
+(If the machine image was created by the above steps, it might already be there.)

     mv wakame-vdc-custom-image.raw.gz /var/lib/wakame-vdc/images

-Registering the image file requires two vdc-manage commands.
+Registering the machine image file requires two vdc-manage commands.
 The first registers the file as a `backup object` and assigns it to a `backup storage` node.
-For example, to register the image created above into a node named `bkst-local`, the following command could be
+For example, to register the machine image created above into a node named `bkst-local`, the following command could be
 used: